egor-rogov/highlight.js/README.md

 | XQuery                  | xquery, xpath, xq      |         |
 | YAML                    | yml, yaml              |         |
 | Zephir                  | zephir, zep            |         |

+Languages with the specified package name are defined in separate repositories and not included in `highlight.pack.js`.
 </details>

 Classes can also be prefixed with either `language-` or `lang-`.